Dev4Data/MSSQL-Administation-Scripts/README.md

 ## MSSQL_compression_yn.sql
 >  Script to find candiate tables for compressions columns at MS SQL Server

+## MSSQL_restore_DB.sql
+>  Script to restore a database Backup with replace of the old data and relocate files at MS SQL Server

 ## MSSQL_Search_content_CURSOR_20190917.sql
 >  Script to find content from columns at MS SQL Server